-- 7. A location plan of the premises is attached at Appendix C. - 8.
-A copy of the application and amended plan is attached at Appendix D. - 9.
+- 8. A copy of the original application submitted is attached at Appendix D. - 9.
 Under the Licensing Act 2003, statutory guidance issued under section 182 of the Act and the Licensing Authority's statement of Licensing Policy, any licensing application under the Act in respect of which representations have been made to the Licensing Authority and which have not been withdrawn or resolved by mediation fall to be determined by the Licensing Sub-Committee having regard to the evidence before it. - 10.
-Representations regarding the application have been received from a neighbouring resident and the Ward Councillors for the area where the premises are located.
+Representations regarding the application have been received from neighbouring residents.
 Copies of the representations are attached at Appendix E. - 11.
-The premises licence, which shows the permitted licensable activities, conditions and plan, is reproduced at Appendix F. - 12.
 A copy of the application has been sent to each of the Responsible Authorities.
-Details of the application have been published on the Council website. - 13.
-After the consultation period, prior to the hearing, the Licensing Authority received correspondence from the applicant's agent requesting that the application be amended (reduced).
-Details of the requested amendment are shown in the correspondence at Appendix G.
+Details of the application have been published on the Council website.